Connecting your DSProxy to third-party dApps

-That's why we joined forces with apoorveth, and built a feature on Swiss Knife that lets DSProxy owners connect to any third-party dApp and perform wanted transactions as if it were an EOA wallet.
+That's why we joined forces with apoorveth, the creator of Swiss Knife EVM tools collection, in creating DSProxy Connect - a tool that lets DSProxy owners connect to any third-party dApp and perform wanted transactions as if it were an EOA wallet.

 This will take you to a new page, where you'll first need to connect your DSProxy account by clicking the "Connect" button: